Freshwater-Fish-Ecology-Laboratory/detrange/README.md

 ### Analysis

-Detection range is modelled using `dr_analyse`.
-It is possible for the user to provide a list of priors for each parameter using the `priors` argument.
-If the model fails to converge, try increase the value of `nthin`.
+To estimate detection range, use `dr_analyse()`.
+The `priors` argument allows the user to change the default priors and `nthin` can be adjusted to improve model convergence.

 ``` r
 analysis <- dr_analyse(data, nthin = 1L)